 Why should you care?

 I knew what happened immediately.
 This kiosk would only work with a chip + PIN card and the only card they had that used chip + PIN was the debit card from their bank.
 I’ve read in many posts that non-U.S. train/subway ticket kiosks and gas stations often will ONLY take chip + PIN cards.
-It seems strange to me than even when banks promote their “best” travel cards like the American Express Platinum, the Citi Prestige and the Chase Sapphire Reserve.
+It seems strange to me than even when banks promote their “best” travel cards like the American Express Platinum and the Chase Sapphire Reserve.
 They chose to make these cards work by chip + signature.
-It comes as no surprise that one of the only banks that issues true chip + PIN cards is Barclays, a UK-based bank.
+One of the first banks to offer cards with true chip + PIN cards in the US was Barclays, a UK-based bank.

 By reading this article, you probably know more about what a chip + PIN card is than most of your bank’s representatives.
 So don’t be fooled if your bank says that your card has a PIN, when you know you haven’t been set up for chip + PIN.
 That PIN might only be able to get you money from an ATM, that your bank will treat as a cash advance, but it will not help you get you gas for your car rental in the middle of France.

 When I travel overseas, I always make sure I have at least one card that will work with a chip + PIN reader.
 For me, that is my Arrival+ from Barclays.